Full Proxy Setup

 The setup workflow considers this step complete after you configure proxy credentials.

 - Select Classify in the Default Action menu.
-The classify action allows ETP Proxy to analyze domains that are not in ETP Threat Intelligence, custom lists, or in an Acceptable Use Policy (AUP).
-This action is also used for AUP categories that have no action assigned.
+The classify action allows ETP Proxy to analyze domains that are not in ETP Threat Intelligence, custom lists, acceptable use policy (AUP), or defined by application visibility and control settings in a policy.

 - Select Classify for risky and file sharing domains.
 ETP proxy scans requests, responses, threat URLs, and performs payload analysis on downloaded files based on the policy settings.
 When a threat is detected, the threat is assigned the category and the policy action of the corresponding threat category.
 For example, if a phishing threat is detected, the threat is assigned the policy action of known phishing threats.